 Business Insider has these three interesting graphs from the Bureau of Economic Analysis.

-Personal taxes are a little below the forty year average but federal spending including transfers is near all time highs, mostly due to an explosion in transfer payments.
+Personal taxes are a little below the forty-year average, but federal spending including transfers, is near all-time highs, mostly due to an explosion in transfer payments.
 There is some good news from the New York Times: The Incredible Shrinking Budget Deficit

 (Reuters) - The percentage of workers belonging to unions tumbled to 11.3 percent in 2012, the lowest percentage in 76 years, led by dramatic declines in states where lawmakers have put organized labor in the political crosshairs, government figures showed on Wednesday.